6 Best Homeowners Insurance Companies in Idaho 2023

 Endorsements and Riders

-A standard homeowners insurance policy protects your house and other structures on your property and provides protection for your personal liability.
+A standard homeowners insurance policy protects your house and other structures on your property and protects your personal liability.

-If you decide to augment your coverage with endorsements and riders, you should know that each addition to your coverage will add to your total cost.
+If you decide to augment your coverage with endorsements and riders, you should know that each addition will add to your total cost.

 Finally, the location of your home may impact your cost because the location may affect the insurer’s risk.

-For example, homes that are far from a firehouse, close to water, or in an area with a high crime rate cost more to insure than homes that have less risk.
+For example, homes far from a firehouse, close to water, or in an area with a high crime rate cost more to insure than homes with less risk.

 How Much Homeowners Insurance Do You Need?

-One of the most common questions we hear about homeowners insurance is about the amount of coverage to buy.
+One of the most common questions about homeowners insurance is the amount of coverage to buy.